 Welcome to the home page for the Indiana State Department of Health (ISDH) Mobile Home Community Construction Approval and Facility Licensing Program.
 ISDH’s Environmental Public Health Division inspects and licenses mobile home communities and reviews and approves plans for construction or alteration of such communities.
 The Environmental Public Health Division seeks to insure safe facilities, proper water supply, and proper sewage disposal.
 Currently there are 1,112 mobile home communities in Indiana.
 Each of these facilities is inspected by one of 10 field staff.
 Licenses to operate a mobile home community are for a period of four years.

-Backflow Device Testers can now be found at the Indiana Professional Licensing Agency – License Express Web site: http://www.in.gov/pla/express/
+Backflow Device Testers are found at the Indiana Professional Licensing Agency – License Express Web site: http://www.in.gov/pla/express/

 Drinking water microbiology and chemistry laboratories (Indiana-certified)